-Bridget is a senior lawyer at Capsticks specialising in housing and leasehold management and litigation for registered providers.
+Bridget is a senior solicitor at Capsticks specialising in housing and leasehold management and litigation for registered providers.
 She also assists social landlords with general property litigation matters in both residential and commercial contexts.

 Bridget practised with a large Midlands firm before joining Capsticks in April 2016, where she works with the Housing Management and Asset Management Teams.